Facebook

 Automobiles

-crna tax deductionA luxury $90,000 automobile that is driven 8,000 miles a year for your CRNA business is better suited to be owned by the business.
-It’s the $60,000 automobile that is driven 8,000 miles a year that can be a chin-scratcher… own it personally or own it in the business… it might not matter either way.
+crna tax deductionA luxury $90,000 automobile driven 8,000 miles a year for your CRNA business is better suited to be owned by the business.
+It’s the $60,000 automobile that is driven 8,000 miles a year that can be a chin-scratcher.
+Should you own it personally or own it in the business?
+It might not matter either way.

 • If you own the automobile personally and your S Corp is reimbursing you for the mileage, then all expenses must be paid by you, the person, and not the business.
 We see this messed up all the time.
 No biggie, just stop doing it.